Sid-WC121/Audio-Echo-Modelling/README.md

 ```

-## Feedback and Contributions

-We welcome feedback and suggestions from the open-source community.
-If you have any ideas or improvements, feel free to create an issue or suggest changes in the discussions .

 ## Acknowledgments

 I would like to express our gratitude to _**Dr. A. Manikandan**_ for supervising and guiding this research project.